The Centre for Digital Business is a digital services and AI company.

 Al (Allan) Johnson is the Director Health and Safety Innovation at the Centre for Digital Business.
 Al’s interest in fitness started as a teenager playing rugby league, rugby union, tennis and golf, and pursuing his interest in surfing, cycling and running.

 This interest continued when he joined the RAAF as an Aeronautical Engineering Officer, competing in running and touch football in particular.
 Whilst in the RAAF Al’s interest in health began with several roles covering occupational health and safety and industrial safety.
-He was also sponsored by Defence to do his Master of Business and undertook research into expert systems as part of that program.
+He was also sponsored by Defence to do his Master of Business and undertook research into expert systems, the fore-runner of artificial intelligence, as part of that program.

 Al began a career in management consulting after leaving the RAAF and was initially exposed to the health and safety requirements across major heavy industries as part of his work recommending and delivering ERP systems covering plant maintenance, human resources and OH&S. He became a specialist in health and hospital systems, and has worked in both Australia and Hong Kong with major hospitals and health authorities.

-Despite these medical conditions Al has completed several half marathons and a full marathon, become a competent weightlifter and completed numerous qualifications and short courses in the fitness sector.
-He has performed volunteer work with cardiac rehabilitation for many years and is a sought-after speaker at events such as the NSW Cardiac Rehabilitation State Conference, National Heart Foundation Conference and National Heart Foundation Ambassador Program.
-Al has also volunteered in various dystonia research programs.
+As part of his own health and fitness journey Al has completed several half marathons and a full marathon in his 50s, and completed numerous qualifications and short courses in the fitness sector; for example, he is a Fitness Australia Level 2 Registered Personal Trainer and qualified Schwinn Cycle Instructor.
+He has performed volunteer work with cardiac rehabilitation for many years and is a sought-after speaker at events such as the NSW Cardiac Rehabilitation State Conference, National Heart Foundation Conference, National Heart Foundation Ambassador Program and Pharmaceutical Society of Australia Welcome to the Profession.
+Al has also volunteered in various neurology research programs and attended conferences on learning disabilities such as dyslexia.
 Al’s efforts have been recognised by organisations such as Fitness First where he was a finalist in their New You Awards in the Health Category.

-All of this led to Al researching how digital applications, wearable technology and accessibility features could assist he and others overcome chronic health conditions.
+All of this led to Al researching how artificial intelligence, digital applications, wearable technology and accessibility features could help with rehabilitation and secondary prevention of chronic health diseases and conditions.
 Looking forward, he is combining this research with his early experience in expert systems and industry and the latest developments in artificial intelligence and digital humans to develop innovative solutions for personal and community health and safety.

 In addition to his volunteer activities, Al mentors young business people and has participated in fundraising activities for cancer research and disability housing, amongst others.